Skip to main content

 Reuse website login for desktop and mobile apps

 This pattern is useful if you want to have the same web authentication experience for your desktop and mobile apps.
-The flow will allow you to save develpoment time but you will have to keep in mind that it will not involve a native authentication interface.
-Users will be directed to a separate browser page where they will complete the authentication flow.
+The implementation allows you to save development time but keep in mind that it does not involve a native authentication interface.
+Users get directed to a separate browser page where they complete the authentication flow and then return to your application.

 Reuse website login for desktop and mobile apps